apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 ## Metadata Query Protocol

 CAS also supports the [Dynamic Metadata Query Protocol](https://spaces.internet2.edu/display/InCFederation/Metadata+Query+Protocol) which is a REST-like API for requesting and receiving arbitrary metadata.
 In order to configure a CAS SAML service to retrieve its metadata from a Metadata query server, the metadata location must be configured to point to the query server instance.

-Here is an example:
+MDQ may be configured using the below snippet as an example:

 ```json
 {